mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 This script also whitelists your IP in the whitelist-ips.conf file for you.
 Further IP's or IP ranges can be added to your customizable whitelits-ips.conf file located in /etc/nginx/bots.d/whitelist-ips.conf.

-**Both setup-ngxblocker & install-ngxblocker can be configured with custom installation / update locations from the command line.
+**setup-ngxblocker, install-ngxblocker and update-ngxblocker can all be configured with custom installation / update locations from the command line.**

-Run the scripts with --help or -h to view options.**
+**Run any of the setup, install or update scripts with --help or -h to view options.**

 ## STEP 5:

 Now run the setup script with the -x parameter to make all the necessary changes to your nginx.conf (if required) and also to add the required includes into all your vhost files.

 This setup-ngxblocker script assumes that all your vhost files located in /etc/nginx/sites-available end in an extension .vhost.
-It is good practice to make all your vhost config files end with a .vhost extension but if you prefer to stick what you already have eg .conf you can simply modify line 10 of setup-ngxblocker to the appropriate extension you use for your vhost files.
+It is good practice to make all your vhost config files end with a .vhost extension but if you prefer to stick what you already have eg .conf you can simply modify run setup-ngxblocker using the `-e` parameter to specify the extension you use for your vhost files.

-For instance if your vhost files end in .conf you will change this line in setup-ngxblocker as follows:
+For instance if your vhost files end in .conf you will change this execute setup-ngxblocker with an additional command line parameter as follows:

-`VHOST_EXT="conf`
+`sudo ./setup-ngxblocker -x -e conf`

 So now let's run the setup script and let it make all the changes we need to make the Bot Blocker active on all your sites.